 Why using this methodology?

 - First of all, because the final goal of these corporate trainings is to increase the employees' productivity and efficiency on the long run and a blended learning strategy provides them with a variety of approaches that trigger their interest and increase their engagement.
 Why would they be more motivated by blended learning than by traditional classroom instructor-led classes?
 Well, because they have tons of tasks to achieve, they feel the pressure of keeping up to date and they need to have the possibility of acquiring information in a way that also fits their needs and their learning habits.
 Also, with this approach, they feel that they have control on their learning process which is an essential aspect.
+Basically, it leads to employee engagement starting from what the employees actually want from the learning process.

 - Instructor-led classes following online self-study or vice-versa leads to the best outcome of both of them because, for example, theory can be passed on in online and after the learners are on the same page in terms of theoretical information, the instructors could fully dedicate their time to clarify doubts, practically applying the previously acquired concepts and testing comprehension level.
 Moreover, the instructor-led part do not necessarily have to happen in face-to-face interactions, which lead to higher costs for logistics.
 You can use an efficient eLearning platform which delivers instructor-led online classes in the form of webinars and live-streamings.